Tamburasca/fronius2influx/README.md

     "http://<host-ip>/<path>/GetStorageRealtimeData.cgi?Scope=Device&DeviceId=0"
     "http://<host-ip>/<path>/GetMeterRealtimeData.cgi?Scope=Device&DeviceId=0"

-# influxDB
+# influxDB v2
-All data is stored in bucket "Fronius", comprising the following measurements:
+All monitoring data is stored in bucket "Fronius", comprising the following measurements:

 * "DeviceStatus": status of inverter (no dashboard available in Grafana).
 * "CommonInverterData": values which are cumulated to generate a system overview